AlexSwensen/alexswensen.io/posts/old/writing-e2e-tests-with-protractor.md

 title: 'Writing E2E Tests With Protractor'
 author: [Alexander Swensen]
 tags: ['Getting Started']
-image: img/main-image-min.jpg
+image: /img/main-image-min.jpg
 date: '2017-06-15T17:12:37-05:00'
 draft: false
 excerpt: "Update 2021: I recommend most people look into Cypress now."
 ---

-## Update 2021:
+## Update 2021

 I recommend most people look into [Cypress](https://www.cypress.io/) now.
 It's API is far simpler, and it works well with every modern framework in existance.
 Best of all, its free, and easy to scale across multiple workers without having to use the paid tier.
 (Although if you can afford it, you totally should, they are a great company.)

-## Note: The following only applies to node 7 and below.
+## Note: The following only applies to node 7 and below

 The debugging api was broken in node 8 and the protractor team has [decided to take an alternative route for debugging going forward.](https://github.com/angular/protractor/issues/4307#issuecomment-346507942)

->## Hard things are hard.
+>## Hard things are hard

 Coding is hard.
 AngularJS makes it easier, but it's still hard.
 With the complexity that AngularJS brings, unit testing can be hard.
 But the